Pink Flowers

 • Produced and directed community-embedded theatre addressing local structural issues including gentrification

-• Engaged in cross-sector cultural and civic initiatives documented in The New Yorker’s profile of neighborhood arts leadership (Oct 2015).
+• Participated in cross-sector cultural and civic initiatives documented in The New Yorker’s 2015 profile of neighborhood arts leadership.

 Training & Practice Areas